loughjo/pands-project/README.md

 I have also included a Juypter notebook called analysis.pynb which steps through the code and explains the analysis carried out

 ## Investigations into the data set
-I have oulined the investigations I have carried out in the Juypter notebook.
+I have outlined the investigations I have carried out in the Juypter notebook.
 This included both univariate and bivariate analysis.

 ## Interesting Analysis of Iris Data set by others